hkawaji/181207-backup-access-to-FANTOM/README.md

 FANTOM servers (incl. all #FANTOM5 services) are now facing troubles, and become unavailable tentatively.
 We are very sorry.
 We are taking steps to recover it as soon as possible.

-Here we provide temporary ways to access FANTOM data.
+Here I provide temporary ways to access FANTOM data.
 Please contact fantom-help@riken.jp for questions.

 * data files
   - FANTOM5 data is archived in LSDB archive - https://dbarchive.biosciencedbc.jp/jp/fantom5/download.html Please note that the archived version is phase2.2, whereas the latest version is phase2.5.